zostay/vim-raku/CONTRIBUTING.md

 # Helping Out

-If you would like to contribute to vim-perl6, please be aware that we have a test suite which can be run using the `prove` command.
+If you would like to contribute to vim-raku, please be aware that we have a test suite which can be run using the `prove` command.
 After you've made your changes, run the test suite via `prove`.
-The tests test a host of known situations for consistency, as well as verifies that vim-perl6 still highlights and folds code the way it does with the latest code on GitHub.
+The tests test a host of known situations for consistency, as well as verifies that vim-raku still highlights and folds code the way it does with the latest code on GitHub.
 Most fixes don't change highlighting, so the regression test should pass.
 If it fails, open the file(s) printed and make sure that their highlighting still makes sense.
 If it does, note that in your pull request and a maintainer will update the regression corpus